flame-engine/flame/doc/other_modules/jenny/runtime/dialogue_view.md

 : Called when the dialogue is about to finish.

 **onNodeStart**(`Node node`)
 : Called when the dialogue runner starts executing the [Node].
-This will be called at the start of `DialogueView.runNode()` (but after the **onDialogueStart**), and then each time the dialogue jumps to another node.
+This will be called right after the **onDialogueStart** event, and then each time the dialogue jumps to another node.

   This method is a good place to perform node-specific initialization, for example by querying the `node`'s properties or metadata.